boiled-data/Histories/Readme.md

 3. No one can escape fate, even not a god.

-From today’s perspective these rules, especially 1 and 3, seem very fatalistic, but they governed peoples life with cycles of crime and punishment over a long period of time.
+From today’s perspective these rules, especially 1 and 3, seem very fatalistic, but they governed people’s life with cycles of crime and punishment over a long period of time.
 If you know how to derive such an interpretation with text mining methods, please let me know.

 One last aspect worth discussing is the fact that Herodotus had a Hellenian background.
-Was his description of the Persian-Greek conflict culturally biased and how can data analytics support detecting this?
+Was his description of the Persian-Greek conflict culturally biased and how can data analytics support detect this?

 ## Sentiment Analysis

-In order to tackle this question we use a sentiment word lexicon in which words are classified as positively or negatively.
-Are the terms ‘Persian,’ ‘Hellenic’ and ‘Athenian’ to the same extent associated with positive/negative words in *Histories*?
+In order to tackle this question we use a sentiment word lexicon in which words are classified as positive or negative.
+Are the terms ‘Persian’, ‘Hellenic’, and ‘Athenian’ to the same extent associated with positive/negative words in *Histories*?

-As a first step we generate *bi-grams* (or word pairs), and extract neighboring words of the terms *Persia*, *Hellen*, *Athen*, reflecting different cultures.
-Then these neighboring words are matched with the sentiment lexicon and the number of sentiments are summed up for each of the 3 cultures.
+As a first step, we generate *bi-grams* (or word pairs) and extract neighboring words of the terms *Persia*, *Hellen*, and *Athen*, reflecting different cultures.
+Then these neighboring words are matched with the sentiment lexicon and the number of sentiments is summed up for each of the 3 cultures.

 ``` r
 #remove stop words before calculating bi-grams: